slamjeron/AutoGrinder/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
-I built this program to remove repetitive tasks from my life i curently use a java program i built to play a game caled dark orbit but when i got new computers I set them up with ubuntu and for the life of me i could not get the program to work with linux. and eventuily this program will do more than just repeat what was recorded. so I can have it efectivly do the grinding for 'DarkOrbit'
+I built this program to remove repetitive tasks from my life.
+I curently use a java program, I built to play a game caled dark orbit. when i got new computers I set them up with ubuntu, and for the life of me i could not get the program I had developed to work with the linux operating system. eventuily this program will do more than just repeat what was recorded do the grinding for 'DarkOrbit'

 ## Installation